Low light indoor plants are so easy to take care of! Check out our list of houseplants you probably can’t kill, along with some of our favorite tips.

-But for reals, we’ve been experimenting with indoor plants now for about seven years, when we got our first houseplant — can you believe that I have plants older than my children?
+But for reals, we’ve been experimenting with indoor plants now for about ten years, when we got our first houseplant — can you believe that I have plants older than my children?
 That first houseplant actually has children of its own now, living in their own little pots.

 We’ve tried all kinds of different plants with varying degrees of success, so for those of you who want to try but are maybe a little timid, I put together a list of twelve low maintenance or low light indoor plants you probably can’t kill!

 And if you love these tips, be sure to sign up for our exclusive group where I send more DIYs, ideas, and inspiration right to ya!
 Enter your info below.

 How to Keep a Houseplant Alive in Low Light

 Seriously, though.
 Have you ever tried to keep a fiddle leaf fig alive?

 Those (and so many other) beautiful plants are so temperamental they’ll start dropping leaves if you look at them sideways.